Copyright © Giulia Skye 2021

 “Wow, that personal?”
 She blew hair out of her eyes.
 “So… favorite color is yellow.
 Favorite book is… well, that’s really hard because there are so many good ones, and as for my favorite poet.
 Gosh.”
 She scratched her nose.
 “That’s really difficult.
 It sort of depends on what mood I’m in.
 What about you?
 Do you have a favorite color or…poet?”

 “Blue.
-And sorry to disappoint, but I can’t say I’ve read a poem since high school.”
+And sorry to disappoint, but I haven’t read a poem since high school.”

 “Shame.”
 She flashed him a bright smile.
 “I’ve got a personal question for you now.
 Why can’t you attend these events by yourself?”

 “What?”
-He shrugged, but her face was just too much.
+He shrugged, but the disgust and outrage on her face was just too much.
+He grinned.
 “Do you honestly think the son of Dr Celeste Clarke would have survived childhood if he were a sexist prick?
-Come on,” he stood, “let’s take a walk and get to know each other.
-But don’t go all bookish on me, my Shakespeare’s a little rusty.”
+Come on, let’s take a walk and get to know each other.
+Just don’t go all bookish on me, my Shakespeare’s a little rusty.”

-“I’ll try to contain myself, but first, I need to powder my nose.”
-Cassie pushed her chair back.
+“I’ll try to contain myself.
+First, I need to powder my nose.”
+Cassie pushed back her chair.
 “I’ll be back in a sec.”

 Helen stood at the wash basin in the hotel’s plush bathrooms, scrolling through Sebastian Clarke articles on her phone.
-Holy crap, his mother was some high profile politician, his recently deceased father some corporate lawyer for an oil company, and Sebastian himself?
-Exactly what she’d just seen; a wealthy, ridiculously fit Olympic athlete who was way too handsome for his own good, especially in the many images of him by a pool wearing nothing but tight swim wear.
-She skim read a few articles about some trouble he’d been caught up in Las Vegas involving showgirls, a Swedish rock group and a trashed a hotel room, then scrolled through dozens of pictures of him with a variety of stunning women.
-Helen really didn’t understand why someone like him needed to pay for a date, but she had other things—more immediate things—to think about right now.
+Holy crap, his mother was some high profile politician, his recently deceased father some corporate lawyer for an energy company, and Sebastian himself?
+Exactly what she’d just seen; a ridiculously fit Olympic athlete who was way too handsome for his own good, especially in the many images of him by a pool wearing nothing but tight swim wear.
+She skim read a few articles about him being caught drunk in Las Vegas with some showgirls, then scrolled through dozens of pictures of him with a variety of stunning women.
+Helen really didn’t understand why someone like him needed to pay for a date, but she had other, more immediate things to think about right now.

 Like how she was going to get past him and out of this hotel without him seeing her.